statelyai/xstate/docs/guides/events.md

 };
 ```

-## Sending Events
+## Sending events

-As explained in the [transitions guide](./transitions.md), a transition defines what the next state will be given the current state and the event, defined on its `on: { ... }` property.
+As explained in the [transitions guide](./transitions.md), a transition defines what the next state will be, given the current state and the event, defined on its `on: { ... }` property.
 This can be observed by passing an event into the [transition method](./transitions.md#machine-transition-method):

 ```js
 import { createMachine } from 'xstate';